andress20/Programming/JS/jsdoc/README.md

     "docs": "jsdoc -c jsdoc.json"

-5. create src folder and index.js file => in root project directory
+5. create src folder and index.js file => in root project directory (index.js and any other file here are gonna be reading for bulild the documentation html file)
 6. npm run docs => this creates docs folder and index.html file (this is the final documentation)